travis-ci/docs-travis-ci-com/user/ci-environment.md

 ## Virtualization environments

-Each build runs in one of the following four virtual environments:
+Each build runs in one of the following virtual environments:

-- Standard (the default environment, a sudo enabled, full VM per build)
+- Sudo-enabled (the default environment, a sudo enabled, full VM per build)
 - Container-based (Fast boot time environment in which `sudo` commands are not available)
 - OSX for Objective-C projects
-- Trusty Beta (a sudo enabled, full VM per build, environment which uses Ubuntu 14.04 Trusty Tahr)

 The following table summarizes the differences between the virtual environments: